sunfishcode/wasm-reference-manual/WebAssembly.md

 Introduction
 --------------------------------------------------------------------------------

-WebAssembly, or "wasm" for short, is a general-purpose virtual [ISA] designed to be a compilation target for a wide variety of programming languages.
+WebAssembly, or "wasm", is a general-purpose virtual [ISA] designed to be a compilation target for a wide variety of programming languages.
 Much of its distinct personality derives from its security, code compression, and decoding optimization features.